 What is Load Testing?

-Load testing is the procedure of applying demand on a device or system and evaluating its response.
-It is performed to decide behavior of a system under normal and anticipated peak load circumstances.
-It helps in identifying the maximum operating capability of an app as well as the bottlenecks and determines which thing is causing degradation.
-When the load kept on the system is raised further than normal usage prototypes, to test the response of the system at uncommon high or peak loads, it is termed as.
-The load is generally so high that error conditions are the estimated result, although no clean border exists when an activity stops to be a load test and becomes a stress test.
+The procedure of applying pressure upon a computing device or software system and evaluating its response is known as Load testing.
+It is carried out for determining the behaviour of a system under normal as well as expected peak load circumstances.
+It helps in identifying the highest operating capability of a software application and determining what thing is resulting in degradation.
+When the amount of load kept on the software system is increased beyond the standard pattern of usage for testing the response of the system at uncommonly high loads, it is called Stress testing.
+The load generally is so high that the error cases are the anticipated result.
+However, there’s no clear limit as to when the activity stops as load testing to turn into stress testing.

 Role of Load and Performance Testing in Product Development

-Load testing allows you evaluate your website's QOS performance based on real customer nature.
-Almost all the load testing tools and frame-works go behind the classical load testing model.
-When customers come to your web site, a script recorder records the interaction and then generates relevant communication scripts.
-A load creator tries to replay the recorded scripts, which could probably be modified with varied test limits before replay.
-In the replay process, both the software and hardware statistics will be observed and gathered by the conductor, these guides include the CPU, memory; disk IO of the physical servers and the response time, throughput of the System under Test etc.
+Load testing allows you to evaluate your website’s QoS performance by real customer nature.
+Almost all the frameworks and tools of load testing depend on the traditional load testing model.
+When the customers come to your website, the interaction gets recorded by the script recorder, which later generates relevant communication scripts.
+The load creator tries replaying those recorded scripts that probably could be amended with varied test limits before the replay.
+During the procedure of replay, the conductor will monitor and gather both the software and hardware data.
+These data consist of information about CPU memory, input/output operations, the throughput of SUT, response time, etc.